Bulldog Mortality & Brachycephalic Obstructive Airway Syndrome

 I humbly submit that I am "not enough" to fix all the issues out there in the brachycephalic world.
 But I will keep trying.
 Even though it's hard.
 Even though it's worrisome.
 Even though it's sometimes super sad.
 Because MOST of the time it's GLORIOUS AND OH SO REWARDING.

-I am so grateful for the clients that reach out to me to tell me how much better their bulldog is doing after my surgeries.
+I am so grateful for the clients who reached out to me to tell me how much better their bulldog is doing after my surgeries.
 My heart sometimes feels like it might burst.

 I think I'm done with my tirade......